-Past performance does not predict future returns.
+Past performance is not a reliable indicator of future results.
 Fund share prices fluctuate and are not guaranteed.
 Returns may decrease or increase as a result of currency fluctuations.
 When making an investment in the Funds, an investor's capital is at risk.
 This Report does not constitute advice nor a recommendation to buy, sell or hold, nor an offer to sell or a solicitation to buy interests or shares in the Orbis Funds or other securities in the companies mentioned in it.
 Subscriptions are only valid if made on the basis of the current Prospectus of an Orbis Fund.
-The Fund may be exposed to risks such as liquidity, credit, counterparty, derivatives and currency/exchange rate risks.
 Please refer to the respective Fund's Prospectus for full information on the risks associated with investing.